MikhailDiakov/APIBACKEND/README.md

 # Log Service (API6)

-## Writes logs from different microservices to cassandra
+### Writes logs from different microservices to cassandra

+# Notifications service (API7)

+### Sends request for password recovery, registration, orders, etc. to the post office